 If you’re renting, let your landlord know as soon as possible if you’re not going to be able to pay your rent.
 They may be able to negotiate a buy-to-let mortgage payment holiday with their lender or work out a way you can temporarily reduce your payments.
 Landlords can’t start eviction proceedings against tenants until they have missed more than three months of rent payments, so even if yours is unsympathetic, they can’t ask you to leave straight away.
 The charity Shelter has plenty of useful information and housing advice for those financially impacted by coronavirus.

-Many banks had planned to hike their overdraft charges at the start of the tax year, but the FCA has said that no-one should now pay more than they used to.
+Many banks had planned to hike their overdraft charges at the start of the tax year on 6 April, but the FCA has said that no-one should now pay more than they used to.

 Credit cards and personal loans

-Several credit card providers, including Nationwide, HSBC and First Direct have already introduced payment holidays for credit card customers and have said they will waive fees for missed payments and offer emergency credit limit increases if necessary.
+Several credit card providers, including Nationwide, HSBC and First Direct have said they will also waive fees for missed payments and offer emergency credit limit increases if necessary.
 Similarly, loan providers including Halifax, Lloyds and Santander are offering payment holidays to loan customers.

 If you think you’re going to need a payment holiday, get in touch with your credit card or loan provider as soon as possible.
 Some have online forms which you can submit so you don’t have to wait on the phone to speak to someone.
 It’s important to request a payment holiday in advance, rather than simply not making a payment.
 Taking a payment holiday shouldn’t affect your credit rating, whereas simply missing a payment will count against your credit score and could incur further charges.

 You should also check your tariff as you may be able to reduce your bills by switching to a cheaper deal.
 The best tariff for you will depend on where you live and how much energy you use.
-You can compare gas and electricity prices and move to a better deal using a comparison site such as uSwitch.com, energyhelpline.com or MoneySuperMarket.com.
-According to energyhelpline.com, 10% of customers switching their gas and electricity suppliers via its site between January and September last year saved £461 or more.
+You can use our free energy switching service to see how much you can save.
+It typically takes just 5 minutes and savings can run into hundreds of pounds – for the same energy, through the same pipes and wires.

 If you have a pre-payment meter and are unable to top it up either because you are ill with coronavirus or have to self-isolate you may be able to get a top-up card or key with credit on it posted at your home.
 Get in touch with your supplier as soon as possible so that they can send one out to you.